jhmcaleely/yarg-lang/README.md

   - Direct hardware access
   - Interupt based and multi-core multiprocessing
   - Modern language conveniences
-  - Intended for production deployment
+  - Intended for production deployment, as it gets nearer to a 1.0 release.

 ## Installing Yarg